MetOffice/forest/doc/source/guide.rst

 the code should be straight forward.

 To begin to develop FOREST first take a look at the existing issues_ list available at the github_ repository.
-If an suitable issue exists that you would like to work on, go ahead and assign yourself to it.
+If a suitable issue exists that you would like to work on, go ahead and assign yourself to it.
 Alternatively, if there are no issues that address your need open a new issue that captures the feature/bug/enhancement you would